-For proper installation and use reference the instruction sheet included in your Owner's Packet.
+Guidelines for proper installation and use are provided in your Owner's Packet.

-Care And Maintenance
+• Care And Maintenance

-Outriggers should be washed with freshwater, mild soap, and a soft cloth.
+Outriggers should be washed with freshwater, a mild soap and a soft cloth.
+The outrigger poles should be sprayed down with freshwater.
 Never use acidic or abrasive cleaners on outriggers.

 A periodic waxing of your outriggers is suggested if your boat is frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
-A non-abrasive, high quality marine or automotive wax is recommended.
-Before storage clean and wax your outriggers.
+A non-abrasive high quality marine or automotive wax is recommended.
+Before storage, clean and wax the outriggers.

-Grease all hardware prior to assembly.
-The tubes should be greased where one section is inserted into another during assembly.
-Disassemble and regrease all applicable surfaces on an annual basis.
+During assembly, grease all threads, bolts, and tubes where one section is inserted into another.
+Once a year disassemble and regrease all applicable surfaces.